FlorinMiron98/Jet-Set-Go/README.md

 8. SEO Optimisation and Performance

    Implement the best SEO practices ro tank well for relevant keywords inside the user's browser.
 Optimize website performance to ensure fast loading times.
+#### Business Goals
+1. Provide a Seamless User Experience(UX)

+   Create a website that is intuitive, easy to navigate and allows users to easily book flights.

+2. Enhance Customer Satisfaction

+   Offer competitive prices, easy booking processes, and prompt customer service to ensure high customer satisfaction and repeat business.
+3. Increase Traffic Website

+   Drive traffic to the website using the best SEO practices to increase the ranking in the users' search results.
+4. Improve Booking Flexibility

+   Allow users to easily cancel their bookings.

+5. Optimize for Speed and Performance
+   Ensure that your website is fast and responsive to improve user experience